 People, places and times can all be triggers to drinking to excess.
 Understanding your personal triggers can help you break those associations so you can change your behaviour to fit your lifestyle.

 If you’re regularly drinking more than the low risk guidelines (14 units a week for both men and women) it could be time to cut down.

 Using alcohol to cope with stress is common.
 But while the immediate effects of drinking can make you feel more relaxed, if you regularly drink more than the low risk guidelines, your stress levels could soar.

 That’s because alcohol is a depressant and can interfere with the brain's function, causing low moods and anxiety.
 Even a few drinks can interrupt your sleep pattern so you wake up feeling tired – which will only add to your stress levels the following day.

-Instead of reaching for the bottle after a tough day at work, why not take a trip to the gym, or if the weather's good, get out for a walk to clear your head?
+Instead of going for a drink after a tough day at work, why not take a trip to the gym, or if the weather's good, get out for a walk to clear your head?
 Exercise is an effective way to reduce signs of stress in both the body and the mind, and can boost confidence.

 For some people, a drink or two after clocking off for the weekend or for a holiday marks the start of the fun and relaxation.
 However, alcohol can leave you feeling anxious and stressed.

-If you want to toast your time off, set yourself a sensible limit and drink plenty of soft drinks when you’re out – that way you're more likely to wake up hangover-free and ready to get on with your day.
+If you want to celebrate your time off, set yourself a sensible limit and drink plenty of soft drinks when you’re out – that way you're more likely to wake up hangover-free and ready to get on with your day.